-MSW is a readily available, low cost fuel, with a high organic content when processed to suit the particular gasification process being used.
+MSW is a readily available, low cost material which can serve as a fuel feedstock, and which can offer a relatively high thermal value when processed to suit the particular gasification process being used.
 Several plants in Japan and Europe already employ gasification technology for treatment of MSW.1

-In 2010, 250 million tons of trash were generated in the United States, and 85 million tons (34.1%) of that was recycled or composted.
+In 2018, 292.4 million tons of MSW were generated in the United States, and 94 million tons (32.2%) of that was recycled or composted.
 Organic materials compose the largest component of MSW.
-The chart at the right shows a breakdown of the 250 ton total MSW produced in the United States in 2010 by type of material.1
+The chart at the right shows a breakdown of the 292.4 ton total MSW produced in the United States in 2018 by type of material.1

 The only portions of the MSW that cannot be gasified are metals and glass.
 Textiles, rubber including old tires, and all types of plastics can be gasified, provided that adequate gas clean up is utilized.